Chorro/prozzie/docs/protocols/flow.md

 NETFLOW_PROBES='{"sensors_networks":{"127.0.0.1":{"observations_id":{"default":{}}}}}' setups/f2k_setup.sh
 ```

-To configure netflow probe, please use [f2k_setup.sh](../setups/f2k_setup.sh)
-over a valid prozzie installation.
-You will be asked for the next questions:
+To configure netflow probe, please use [prozzie config](../cli/CLI) command over a valid prozzie installation.

 NETFLOW_PROBES
-:Netflow probes to expect netflow from, following the format described in
+: Netflow probes to expect netflow from, following the format described in
 [f2k readme](https://github.com/wizzie-io/f2k/blob/master/README.md#sensors-config).

-NETFLOW_COLLECTOR_PORT
-:Port to listen for netflow traffic.
-It's 2055 by default.

 NETFLOW_KAFKA_TOPIC
-:Topic to produce netflow traffic.
+: Topic to produce netflow traffic.
 If you want flow treatment, it's better to
 use the `flow` default.

+You can check that messages are properly delivered using `prozzie kafka consume <your-netflow-topic>`.

 ### Netflow using nfacctd
 You can use you pmacct nfacctd flow collector if you provide it with a config